Department of Education Policy & Leadership

 Harris, M.S.
 (2013).
 Understanding institutional diversity in American higher education.
 ASHE Higher Education Report, 39(3).
 San Francisco: Jossey-Bass.
+PDF

 Harris, M.S. & Hartley, M. (2011).
 Witch-hunting at Crucible University: The power and peril of competing organizational ideologies.
 The Journal of Higher Education,82(6), 691-719.PDF

 Harris, M.S.
 (2009).
 Message in a bottle: University advertising during bowl games.
 Innovative Higher Education, 33(5), 285-296.PDF